-Product, Design and Technology develops students understanding of design-based solutions by using emerging technologies, a variety of materials and traditional skill-based processes.
+Design and Technology develops students understanding of design-based solutions by using emerging technologies, a variety of materials and traditional skill-based processes.
 Responding to a problem or need, designing a solution based on constraints and evaluating the designed product reflect the current demands within industry and society.
-Computer Aided Drafting (CAD) technologies are introduced and are supported by Computer Aided Machining (CAM) processes.
 Student innovation, creativity and critical thinking are fostered by an open design brief and access to the latest technologies.
 A focus on technological literacy, numeracy and innovation provide the foundation for studies of Product Design and Technology in future years.

-Design Technology - Wood, Metal and Plastics, focuses on teaching students about the Design Process, by completing a series of engaging design tasks.
-Students will develop the skills necessary for communicating design using Computer Aided Drafting (CAD) as well as traditional drawing techniques and conventions.
+Design Technology focuses on teaching students about the Design Process, by completing a series of engaging design tasks.
+Students will develop the skills necessary for communicating design using traditional drawing techniques and conventions.
 Students will learn basic hand skills using a variety of tools and how they can be used to support the Design Process.